AnanyaJain-Gemini/react-basics-theory/React Basics.md

 }); // recreated on every render; same as not using "useCallback"

 ```
-It memorizes a function, so it’s not recreated on every render unless its dependencies change.

 #### **3.	`useMemo` Hook - To Memoize Calculations**
 `useMemo` memoizes a value/result, like expensive calculations.